kagayaki-7/voice-changer/README_dev_en.md

 ```

-Access with Browser (currently only chrome is supported), then you can see gui.
+Access the displayed URL with a browser (currently only Chrome is supported) to open the GUI.

 2-1.
 Trouble shoot

 (1) OSError: PortAudio library not found
-If you get the message below, you shold install additional library.
+If you encounter the message below, you should install additional libraries.

 ```
 OSError: PortAudio library not found
 ```

-You can install the library this command.
+Install the libraries with the following commands.

 ```
 $ sudo apt-get install libportaudio2
 $ sudo apt-get install libasound-dev
 ```

 (2) It's not starting up!
-Damn software!

-The client will not start automatically.
-Please launch your browser and access the URL displayed on the console.
-And watch your words.
+The client does not start automatically.
+Launch your browser and open the URL displayed in the console.

 (3) Could not load library libcudnn_cnn_infer.so.8

-When using WSL, you might encounter a message saying `Could not load library libcudnn_cnn_infer.so.8.
+When using WSL, you might see `Could not load library libcudnn_cnn_infer.so.8.
 Error: libcuda.so: cannot open shared object file: No such file or directory`.
-This often happens because the path hasn't been properly set.
-Please set the path as shown below.
-It might be handy to add this to your launch script, such as .bashrc.
+This usually means the path isn't set correctly.
+Set the path as shown below; adding it to your startup script such as `.bashrc` may help.

 ```
 export LD_LIBRARY_PATH=/usr/lib/wsl/lib:$LD_LIBRARY_PATH